 About Chili Seasoning and good health

-Spices in chili like chili powder, cumin and paprika enhance the acidity of the tomatoes and they also offer a lot of health benefits.
+Spices in chili-like chili powder, cumin, and paprika enhance the acidity of the tomatoes and they also offer a lot of health benefits.
 When combining these spices in chili with beans you benefit from filling fiber and protein.
 We build on that healthy foundation by using honey instead of processed sugar.
 Adding sugar to Chili is a great way to further neutralize an acidic, overly spicy dish.
 It shouldn’t surprise you that we decided to take that to another level by using our honey instead.
-Honey ads a unique flavor, richness and depth to this recipe, so does beer.
+Honey adds a unique flavor, richness, and depth to this recipe, so does beer.

-This Sweet and Spicy Chili is easy to make, delicious and satisfying
+This Chili is easy to make, delicious and satisfying

 Unique Chili Recipes are all the rage